Rajan316/deep-learning/Digit Recognition/MNIST_hand/README.md

 ## Objective

-This project aims to build a convolutional neural network that classifies digits from 0-9 through a live webcam.
+This project aims to build a convolutional neural network that classifies digits from 0-9 through hand movements.

 ## Dataset description